PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: : CERTIFIED DETECTION VIA EXHAUSTIVE TESTING

+The certification capability of \sys is achieved by testing with different mutations, while ensuring that at least one of the mutations can lead to an uninfluenced prediction (\ie, the corresponding attention mask can exclude the adversarial patch).
+The idea is analogous to Byzantine Fault Tolerance~\cite{castro1999practical} where the benign voter can control the final result.

-The certification ability of \sys is achieved by ensuring that at least one of the masked predictions is not influenced by the adversarial patch.
-The key to design the attention masks is to determine how many local input patches might be tainted by the adversarial patch (\ie containing pixels belonging to the adversarial patch).
-Since the input partition plan is fixed and the adversarial patch is at an arbitrary location in the image, we need to consider the worst case, \ie the maximum number of input patches that may be tainted by the adversary.
+Each mutation leverages a different attention mask for inference.
+The key to designing the attention masks is to determine how many local input patches might be tainted by the adversarial patch (\ie containing pixels belonging to the adversarial patch).
+Since the input partition plan is fixed and the adversarial patch is at an arbitrary location in the image, we need to consider the worst case, \ie the maximum number of input patches that may be tainted by the adversarial patch.

 Our masking strategy is based on the observation that, \emph{in an image that is partitioned into non-overlapping $P \times P$-pixel patches, an adversarial patch with $W_{adv} \times H_{adv}$ resolution can affect at most $N_{W} \times N_{H}$ input patches, where $N_{W} = \lceil \frac{W_{adv}}{P}\rceil + 1$ and $N_{H} = \lceil \frac{H_{adv}}{P}\rceil + 1$.} For example, as illustrated in Figure~\ref{fig:approach:patch_examples}, if the width $W_{adv}$ of a square adversarial patch is smaller than the input patch width $P$, four input patches may be tainted (if the adversarial patch is at the joint of 2$\times$2 input patches).
 Similarly, a square adversarial patch with $W_{adv} \in (2P, 3P)$ may affect at most 4$\times$4 input patches.